Who's Who in PISA

 Project Support Co-ordinator

-Thomas joined the PISA team in February 2017 to support the implementation of the PISA programme.
-Before joining the OECD, Thomas worked for the UK’s Foreign and Commonwealth Office.
-Thomas is British, holds a degree in French Studies from the University of London Institute in Paris and speaks English and French.
+Thomas joined the PISA team in February 2017 to support the implementation and dissemination of PISA.
+Before joining the OECD, he worked for the UK’s Foreign and Commonwealth Office.
+Thomas holds a degree from the University of London Institute in Paris and speaks English and French.

 Project Support Co-ordinator